Line card

 A line card or digital line card is a modular electronic circuit designed to fit on a separate printed circuit board (PCB) and interface with a telecommunications access network.

-A line card typically interfaces the twisted pair cable of a plain old telephone service (POTS) local loop to the public switched telephone network (PSTN).
+A line card typically interfaces with a twisted pair cable of a plain old telephone service (POTS) local loop to the public switched telephone network (PSTN).
 Telephone line cards perform multiple tasks, such as analog-to-digital and digital-to-analog conversion of voice, off-hook detection, ring supervision, line integrity tests, and other BORSCHT functions.
 In some telephone exchange designs, the line cards generate ringing current and decode DTMF signals.
 The line card in a subscriber loop carrier is called a subscriber line interface card (SLIC).

 A line card can terminate a line supporting voice POTS service, ISDN service, DSL service, or proprietary ones.
 Some line cards are capable of terminating more than one type of service.